Faek/voice-attack-mq-plugin/README.md

 After launching VoiceAttack, Call any command by posting or doing a get request at http://localhost:55569/json/reply/QueueCommandRequest?CommandName={your-command-name-here}

+You can also set voiceattack variables by using the SmallInts, Ints, Decimals, Strings, Booleans, and Dates request variables.
+This will set a voiceattack variable with the name and value you specify.
+Example: http://localhost:55569/json/reply/QueueCommandRequest?CommandName={your-command-name-here}&SmallInts={Name:UserCount,Value:25}

 # Alerts Queue

 There is also now a separate queue for alerts that you can put a pause after (streamelements has a 10 second delay by default)